OU Campus Training and Support

 Avoid uploading a new file (.PDF) each time a file should be updated.
 Instead, name your .PDF a generic name.
 When the departments updates the file, replace the file with the same file name.
 See uploading files.

-Use folders to store your documents.
-Each department site should be set up with a "files" folder or "documents" folder to store documents such as PDF files.
+Each department site is set up with a "files" folder or "documents" folder to store documents such as PDF files.
 Avoid uploading files outside of this directory.
 Images are to be located in your /images/users/yourdeptname.